Available October 2024

 About this book

 In the 19th century middle-class and elite readers were served by subscription circulating libraries, notably by Mudie’s Select library and his bookshop, by Hatchards in Piccadilly in London and other retail bookshops.
-But what about the working man or woman who might have felt out of place in Mudie’s or in a bookshop, or of someone who lived in a country town without a bookshop, or in Africa, on the American frontier, or in the Australian Outback?
+But what about the working man or woman who might have felt out of place in Mudie’s or in a bookshop, or of someone who lived in a country town without a bookshop, in prison, or in the American frontier?
 Where did they get their reading material?

 As these new essays show, there were many options: the second-hand trade, religious societies, free and workingman’s libraries, railway booksellers, local circulating libraries, newsagents, direct mail, prize books, books distributed as premiums, street booksellers, and books sold by drapers, grocers, and other retail outlets.
 Books, pamphlets, newspapers, and magazines were readily available at prices that even working people could afford, and often for free.

 The essays in this volume look at nineteenth century readers and the publishers and distributors who catered to them.
 Missionary societies and Sunday schools distributed tracts, Bibles, and prize books for good attendance.
-Subscription, and workingman’s libraries brought books and periodicals to the Forty-Niners in San Francisco’s Barbary Coast.
+Subscription, and workingman’s libraries brought books and periodicals to the working man, though that flow may have been controlled by middle- and upper-class boards.
 Penny fiction was available in many places besides railway bookstalls.
 Drapers sold books, often purchased from publishers who sold cheap editions to them and to street booksellers.
 Country grocers also sold books and even had lending libraries.
 Prison libraries provided inmates with books and periodicals, and humble Canadian tinsmiths were able to improve their lot by reading.
-British fiction made its way from England to Australian newspapers via a variety of networks.
 And people loaned books and periodicals to their friends.

 Contents:

-An Introduction to Alternative Sources Available to Nineteenth Century Readers – Frederick Nesta.
+Alternative Sources Available to Nineteenth Century Readers: An Introduction – Frederick Nesta.

 Remarkable but Unremarked.
 R.E.
 King, a ‘novel’ innovator in distribution and access to cheaper fiction for ‘The Million’, 1856-1916. – John Spiers.